 Frija has Stopped Working (Fix)

 If you get Frija has stopped working error right after hitting the Check Update button in Frija, it may be due to insufficient space on your Windows PC.
 Frija has been tested on Windows 7, 8, and 10.
 Since Samsung firmware needs GBs of space to be saved on your PC, please check that the C Drive on your PC or laptop has enough empty space.
 Also, make sure that you have installed Microsoft Visual C++ 2010 Redistributable package and .NET Framework on your computer.

 Doing the above things should fix the “Frija has stopped working” error.

-I tried to give you as many details about the Frija firmware download tool as possible and explain it’s functions and use.
-If you still have any problem or feel I missed something, please let us know!
+I tried to give you as many details about the Frija firmware download tool as possible and explain its functions and use.
+If you still have any problems or feel I missed something, please let us know!